 Configuring the Pacamara virtual audio interface: Windows

 The sample rate of the Pacamara is initially set to 44.1 kHz on Windows.
-To change the sample rate:
+For consistent low latency, it is recommended that you change this to a multiple of 48 kHz.
+To enable the Pacamara and change its sample rate:

 More than one hardware input or output: Windows